 - UI Rates – range from 0.10% to 7.50%

-- Schedules – New Hampshire has three rate schedules regarding Unemployment taxes.
+- Schedules – New Hampshire has multiple rate schedules regarding Unemployment Taxes.

 New Hampshire Business Entities – LLCs